*** the post was updated on June 29, 2018 ***

 Many times I’ve tried to be like somebody else.
 I mean, I wish I could rap like Jason R. Levine, I wish I could produce funny videos like Vicki Hollett, I wish I could produce the same excellent quality podcasts like Kerstin Hammes does on Fluent Language, and the list goes on.
 But this is just not my style.

-I can’t rap to save my life, I can’t write poems in English, I don’t feel like my natural teaching style is that of an entertainer, and I’m not sure that I can consistently put together 1-hour long podcasts on a weekly basis.
+I can’t rap to save my life, I don’t feel like my natural teaching style is that of an entertainer, and I’m not sure that I can consistently put together 1-hour long podcasts on a weekly basis.